Pysanka Museum

-The Pysanka Museum (Музе́й «Пи́санка») is a museum of pysanka located in Kolomyia, Ivano-Frankivsk Oblast, Ukraine.
+The Pysanka Museum (Музей «Писанка») is a museum of pysanka located in Kolomyia, Ivano-Frankivsk Oblast, Ukraine.
 It was opened on October 26, 1987.
 The current Pysanka Museum building was built in 2000 in the western Ukrainian city of Kolomyia, Ivano-Frankivska Oblast.
 Previously, the pysanka collection had been housed in the Kolomyia church of the Annunciation.
 The museum is part of the National Museum of Hutsulshchyna and Pokuttya Folk Art.

 The central part of the museum is in the shape of a pysanka (Ukrainian Easter egg).
 This is the only museum in the world dedicated to the pysanka, and it has become a calling card of the city.
 In August 2007 the museum was recognized as a landmark of modern Ukraine.

 The museum was opened in a new building on 23 September 2000, during the 10th International Hutsul festival.
 Director Yaroslava Tkachuk first came up with the idea of a museum in the shape of a pysanka; local artists Vasyl Andrushko and Myroslav Yasinskyi brought the idea to life.
 The museum is not only shaped like an egg (14 m in height and 10 m in diameter), but parts of the exterior and inside of the dome are painted to resemble a pysanka.